jongyuldev/bridging-worlds/README.md

 The assistant might say things like:
 - "I see one person at medium distance in front of you"
 - "I see 3 objects.
-A car far away on your right, a person close on your left"
-- "One dog very close in front of you"
+A car far away on your right, a person close on your left, one dog very close in front of you"

 ## Architecture